kuropen/penguinone/content/about_e.md

 I am responsible all information on this website.
 Please don't contact any other entities mentioned on this website.

 ### Copyright notice
-All contents on this website is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), unless otherwise noted.
+All texts on this website is licensed under [Creative Commons Attribution-ShareAlike 4.0](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise noted.

+For image and source code used for page generation, please refer to [the readme file on GitHub](https://github.com/kuropen/penguinone/blob/main/README.md).

 ### Checked environment
 This website and related website is checked with following environments.